ws-garcia/ECPTextStream/docs/home/getting_started.md

 End Sub
 ```

-The image bellow shows the overall performance for the read file operations.
+The image below shows the overall performance for the read operations.

 ![TextRead-Benchmark](TextRead-Benchmark.png)